cbartram/form-validation/README.md

 | Same            | Advanced Rule | The field under validation's value must match the value of the fields name given as an argument to this rule.
 See the example for more information            | `{ name: "required", surname: "same:name"} //The surname must be the same as name in the Request`         |
 | String          | Basic Rule    | The field under validation must be of type String                                                                                                             | `{name: "string"}`                                                                                        |

+## Under The Hood

+All rules go through a single validation process before they are deemed valid or invalid. each rule is parsed using the `|` and `:` symbols so that rules can be broken down into either `AdvancedRules` or `BasicRules`.
+An advanced rule contains a value property while a basic rule does not.
+The `required` rules is advanced because it does not require a value while the `max` rule is advanced because it requires a value i.e. `max:5`.

+Once the parsing process is complete the Rules are transformed into an array containing each `AbstractRule` object which can each be easily validated.

 ## Running the tests